Jokes, vacation pictures, fancy meals—it can be fun to post on Facebook!

 4. What Should I Write?

 When people can scroll so easily through their Facebook newsfeeds, you have to make sure you capture their attention quickly.
-The Social Media Examiner argues that the first three or four words of your post are crucial and suggests using trigger words to help your posts get attention.
+The Social Media Examiner argues that the first three or four words of your post are crucial to grab focus.

 What’s the bottom line?